cedric-uo/presentations/PITCHME.md

 ### Why use Git?

-Git is a distributed method of for multiple users to collaborate on a common set of files.
+Git is a distributed method for multiple users to collaborate on a common set of files.
 It is especially useful if you need to

 - Obtain a detailed history of documents
 - Control Access to Documents